Toloka/docs/en/guide/concepts/income.md

 Limit the Toloker's daily earnings in the pool if you want to:

-- Get responses from as many Tolokers as possible.
+- Get task suite responses from as many Tolokers as possible.
 For this purpose, you might want to set the maximum amount of earnings equal to the price for a single [task suite](../../glossary.md#task-suite).

 - Provide protection from robots.
 For this purpose, set maximum earnings to a higher amount, like 10% of the entire pool cost.